keystonejs/keystone/docs/guides/custom-schema.md

 pageViewsOver(id: ID!, threshold: Integer!): Boolean
 ```

 This query is called `pageViewsOver`.
 It accepts a mandatory `id` argument (just like our mutation) and a `threshold` argument.
-It will return true if the `Post` with the given id has been views more than `threshold` times, false otherwise.
+It will return true if the `Post` with the given id has been viewed more than `threshold` times, false otherwise.

 Now add the query alongside our custom type and mutation.
 Note that custom queries take the same `schema` and `resolver` keys as custom mutations.